-(ii) advice to users as to other avenues available for dealing with complaints.
+(ii) advice to users as to other avenues available for dealing with complaints; and

+(iii) advice about removing or minimising the causes of complaints;

+(h) any other function conferred on the Director by this Act or another written law.

 (2) The Director may do all things that are necessary or convenient to be done for the performance of the Director’s functions.

 (3) Without limiting subsection (2) the Director may with the approval of a registration board or the State Administrative Tribunal, as the case may be —